 The Purchasing Card Program shall be administered by the Purchasing Manager pursuant to procedures established therefor.
-The Purchasing Manager shall coordinate with Department Heads department heads in determining to which employees and officers of the City to issue Purchasing Cards.
+The Purchasing Manager shall coordinate with department heads in determining to which employees and officers of the City to issue Purchasing Cards.
+Department heads shall determine which employees of their department shall be issued City purchasing cards.
 Employees who are authorized and expected to travel on behalf of the City and at the City's expense shall be issued purchasing cards and are expected to use same in lieu of being given travel advances.